anialonglin/Nutrifit_Eat_Run_Smile/README.md

 Based on this, the user can find out how much weight they can lose based on their diet and exercise.
 The user can visualize different data over different time periods for better understanding.

 Group Members:
-  Long Lin - anialonglin
+  Long Lin - anialonglin;
-  Amsal Ali - ali-amsal
+  Amsal Ali - ali-amsal;
-  Judah Goldstein - JudahGoldstein
+  Judah Goldstein - JudahGoldstein;
-  Mukul Chauhan - Mukul9090
+  Mukul Chauhan - Mukul9090;